MilanRadeta/artist-lookup/README.md

 If you're building for iOS, change directory to ios folder and run "pod install".

+# Use Spotify credentials

+Open src/credentials.json and use your Spotify API client credentials.

 # Run on Android

 Connect your device with development mode turned on or start an emulator from Android studio.